openlattice/api-clients/examples/pipelines/R/atlas_connection.md

 ## Write data

 Now that the connection is set up, you can easily upload data.
+Note, there are two schemas, openlattice and staging.
+Openlattice is generally for production-ready data, while staging can hold temporary datasets.
+The default schema is openlattice.

 Here, the first argument is the connection, the second argument is the name of the table, and the third argument is the table to upload.

 There are additional arguments that may be useful for uploading data: